-Best Pest Control in Grand Rapids!
+Lawn Pest Control in Grand Rapids MI

-Pests in your lawn
+Some common pests in your lawn

 European Chafers emerge before the Japanese beetle which would be around the June to early July timeframe.
 The European Chafer is more difficult to control than the Japanese Beetle, but if your lawn is infested with them, it is important to keep your lawn irrigated and to apply nematodes.
-To read more about the European Chafer click here.

 The Black Ataneius is not a very well known pest to homeowners, but it is a small black beetle that can significantly injure your turf.
 In order for significant damage to happen there needs to be at least 100 black ataneius per square foot which is much more than the action threshold of the Japanese Beetle.
 Black Ataneius damage is found mostly on golf courses and not homeowner’s lawns.